miptleha/cs-ora-dbwatcher/readme.md

 Can be applied not only for Oracle database but for all databases, where exist rowid analog.

 # Sample
-* Create tables in db
+* Create tables in DB
 ```
 create table tab1 (f1 int, f2 varchar2(100));
 create table tab2 (f1 clob);